ljq/jackliu-golang-notes/EN/func.md

 ### func（Apply to method）

 ##### Go function
-A number is also a type that can be stored in a variable like any other type.
+In Golang, function is also a type and can be stored in variables like any other type.
 Like interfaces, interfaces are a type.

 ```
 package main